 Time needed: 10 minutes

 This post will look at 10 steps in how to be a landlord.
-Using a letting agent will seriously erode your profits especially in a climate with increasing regulation and cost.
+First off, using a letting agent will seriously erode your profits especially in a climate with increasing regulation and cost.
 Moreover, letting agents do such a bad job, not only will you save money by managing your own property but you’ll have less stress.
-Listed below are the things I’ve found helpful in how to be a landlord.
+Listed below are the top things I’ve found helpful in how to be a landlord.

 - Don’t use a letting agent